Don’t worry about the lingering frost because this selection of spring vegetable garden plants is just perfect for your early spring vegetable garden!

 Vegetable Gardening With Spring Vegetable Garden Plants

 You’ll usually find these greens at the supermarket wrapped in plastic bags.
-However, growing arugula in your spring vegetable garden will make you realize it tastes so much better.
+However, growing arugula in your spring vegetable garden will make you realize it tastes so much better grown on your own.
 Make sure to plant these for a fresh and constant supply of nutritious greens for your spring salads and pasta dishes.

 6. Snow Peas